 What To Expect At Our Georgia Outpatient Treatment Center

 Outpatient services are customized to the needs of the client and generally include several or all of the following:

-- Individual Counseling – Sessions are scheduled one-on-one with a trained addiction treatment expert to address any issues the patient may be experiencing in his or her attempts to re-assimilate into the outside world without the use of intoxicants.
+- Individual Counseling – Sessions are scheduled one-on-one with a trained addiction treatment expert to address any issues the client may be experiencing in his or her attempts to re-assimilate into the outside world without the use of intoxicants.

 - Pharmacotherapy (Medication Management) – Trained specialists are responsible for the organization and management of any prescribed medications for co-occurring disorders.

-- Behavioral Therapy – The patient attends sessions as necessary for learning about applicable behavioral modifications which may assist in maintaining his or her recovery.
+- Behavioral Therapy – The client attends sessions as necessary for learning about applicable behavioral modifications which may assist in maintaining his or her recovery.
 Examples may include Cognitive Behavioral Therapy (CBT), diet management and exercise coaching.

-- Clinical and Case Management – Personnel are tasked with compiling and maintaining a file of all relevant data pertaining to the patient’s case so that the course of treatment may be modified as needs dictate.
+- Clinical and Case Management – Personnel are tasked with compiling and maintaining a file of all relevant data pertaining to the client’s case so that the course of treatment may be modified as needs dictate.